 The Netherlands Institute for Transport Policy Analysis (KiM) performs research in the area of mobility.
 Through exploratory studies and policy analyses, the institute lays the basis for the mobility policy.
 The institute’s products are independent of policy-based and political steering.
-The policy Directorates-General of I&M and the Human Environment and Transport Inspectorate (ILT) are involved in drawing up the research programme of the KiM.
+The policy Directorates-General of I&W and the Human Environment and Transport Inspectorate (ILT) are involved in drawing up the research programme of the KiM.

-The Director is Mr G.M.M.
-Gelauff.
+The Director is Mr H.L.
+Stipdonk.

 Administrative and Legal Affairs Department (HBJZ)

 The Administrative and Legal Affairs Department (HBJZ) contributes, in its role as ‘policy partner’, to the realization of the policy objectives of the Ministry.
 The department concerns itself with legislation, legal and administrative advice, covenants, agreements and basis for decisions and conducts legal proceedings.
 HBJZ connects the various topics which fall within the scope of the Ministry from a legal perspective.
 HBJZ is responsible for legal quality assurance for the whole of the Ministry and also functions as a guardian of the principles of proper governance and the rule of law.
 HBJZ acts as an advisor for its colleagues from the implementation and inspection departments, and is working, through a network with other Ministries, on the further development of national policies on (the quality of) legislation.
 On an international level, HBJZ cooperates with its partners in other member states on developments in European legislative policies (Better Regulation).
-HBJZ is headed by its managing director, mrs. H. (Heleen) Dekker LLM.
+HBJZ is headed by its managing director, Ms G.M. ter Huurne.